Text by Susan Shullaw

-Chiusano, formerly executive vice president for Commercial Systems and Government Systems at Rockwell Collins, Inc. retired from the company in 2007 to launch a consulting firm devoted to executive coaching and organizational excellence.
+Chiusano, formerly executive vice president for Commercial Systems and Government Systems at Rockwell Collins, Inc. retired from the company in

 Today, he’s starting his second year of teaching a popular leadership seminar at the UI College of Engineering based on his new book, Mediocrity is Not an Option.

 “I believe there’s a real need to better prepare young men and women for going out into the working world, in addition to just teaching them the hard skills necessary to accomplish a task,” Chiusano says.
 “You can learn how to be a great engineer, but to truly succeed, you have to acquire the soft skills of leadership, including how to communicate effectively, work collaboratively on teams, earn the respect of others, lead others to a place they would not go on their own and to pursue a path of lifelong learning.”

 As a part of the seminar, Chiusano offers to meet with every student for one-on-one mentoring.
 “It’s incredibly fulfilling, particularly when I get notes saying, ‘you truly changed my life.’